🌱 GrowHobart.com.au β€” Free Planting Guide

 🌿ESTAB

-Ideal for a dedicated patch near veggie beds.
-Many varieties in this mix will self-seed and return next year.
+Many varieties will self-seed and return next year.
 Flowering time 8–14 weeks from sowing.

 🌼 Californian Poppy – Single Mixed